oliverfindl/babel-plugin-remove-template-literals-whitespace/README.md

 Babel plugin for whitespace removal from template literals.

-> Custom whitespace removal function can be defined via `options.fn`.
+> User-defined function for whitespace removal can be defined via `options.fn`.

 ---